Stage 4 Pleural Mesothelioma

 Most treatments for mesothelioma stage 4 are considered palliative care.
 However, some stage 4 mesothelioma patients may undergo surgeries through clinical trials.

-How long can you live with stage 4 mesothelioma?
+How long do people live with stage 4 mesothelioma?

 Many wonder how long the final stages of mesothelioma last.
 Stage 4 mesothelioma patients live for 12 months on average.
 Depending on how their body responds to cancer treatment, some patients may live longer than this.